Co-ed group: Asia

 In Asia, co-ed groups are not as popular as girl groups and boy groups, and as a result, there are comparatively few groups of this style.

 In South Korea, mixed-gender groups were more common in the 1990s, with successful first-generation groups including Koyote, Roo'ra, Sharp, and Cool.
 However, since the 2000s, co-ed groups have become comparatively less common than girl groups and boy bands, with few recent groups finding varying levels of success such as AKMU, Kard, and AllDay Project.
 In his analysis of the K-pop phenomenon, sociologist John Lie attributes this lack of co-ed groups to the "accentuation of gender archetypes" that has "solidified the practice of creating single-sex groups".
 Author Roald Maliangkay concluded that: "The commercial appeal of [their visual] presentation with a specific, targetable male or female audience helps to explain why, even today, mixed-sex non-uniform K-pop groups are virtually non-existent."

 In Japan, AAA has been described as "a rare commodity in J-pop in that they are a mixed-sex group aimed at both female teenagers and male music fans", but they are not the only examples.
 Others include Folder, which was a short-lived co-ed group in the late '90s, that released two albums before the two boys left and the group was renamed Folder 5, while lol is a later example that debuted in 2015.

 In Thailand, there are some similar groups like 3.2.1, which debuted in 2010.

 Europe

 While mixed gender teen pop groups have not had much success in the United States, several mixed-gender groups have enjoyed success in Europe in the early 2000s, particularly in Scandinavia and the UK.
-Notable examples include Aqua, Vengaboys, S Club 7, A-Teens, Hear'Say, Ace of Base, Steps, A Touch of Class, and Liberty X. Music writer Jake Austen theorised that the success of these groups in the UK can be attributed to the British public's acceptance of the "disposability of pop acts".
+Notable examples include Aqua, Vengaboys, S Club 7, A-Teens, Hear'Say, Ace of Base, Steps, KidToniK, A Touch of Class, and Liberty X. Music writer Jake Austen theorised that the success of these groups in the UK can be attributed to the British public's acceptance of the "disposability of pop acts".